ShoLynx/GameTrkr/README.md

 ## How to Use
 After opening **GameTrkr**, you will be presented with an empty *Platform Table* that will give you instructions on how to add Platforms and Games.
 Platforms can be the video game consoles you use to play your games (i.e. Nintendo Switch, PlayStation 4, Xbox One, etc.), handhelds (Game Boy, Game Gear, etc.) or your PC.
 Since PC games can be launched from several launchers, like Steam, BattleNet or Epic, it is suggested that you name your PC platforms after these launchers, but this is up to you.

 Once you add a Platform, you can add games to said platform.
-Follow the instructions to add Games in the same manner as adding platforms.
+Follow the instructions to add Games in the same manner as adding Platforms.

 ### Platform/Game Table Controls
 -	Add New Platform/Game button: provides a view for you to add a Platform or Game